Gwen Stefani, Blake Shelton 2018: Pair Wants 'To Be Together Forever', Fans Slam Miranda Lambert's Ex Partner

 “She wants all the kids to be on board and old enough to understand that Blake will be their stepfather and that it will be forever.”

-Earlier this month, Gossip Cop debunked the claims that Gwen Stefani and Blake Shelton have secretly tied the knot already.
-According to the news outlet, the “Used To Love You” singer’s rep said that all these wedding reports are completely untrue and fabricated.
+Earlier this month, Gossip Cop debunked the claims that Gwen Stefani and Blake Shelton have secretly tied the knot.
+According to the news outlet, the “Used to Love You” singer’s rep said that all these wedding reports are completely untrue and fabricated.
 The publication also debunked the previous speculations suggesting that the couple is already expecting a baby.

 "Anyways, if you need us, we'll be anxiously awaiting more tropical dispatches from these lovebirds."